grnet/agora-sp/README.md

 This will create a `dist` , that will be served by Agora to deliver the UI.

-Finally, run `python manage.py runserver` to test that the application is installed properly.
+Finally, run `python manage.py runserver` from inside `agora` folder to test that the application is installed properly.

 You can now view your application in `http://127.0.0.1:8000/`